On January 11, 2026, I launched LiveBus, a real-time transit map for Toronto.

 6.3 Initial location speed

 When you first open LiveBus, the browser may need 3–5 seconds to get your location.
-This is especially noticeable on phones—GPS needs time to "warm up."
-To avoid making you wait, LiveBus first shows a panoramic Toronto map, then jumps to your neighborhood once location is ready.
-In the future, I may estimate location from network info first, showing the map near you faster before refining with GPS.
+This is especially noticeable on phones because GPS needs time to warm up.
+Instead of making you stare at a loading state, LiveBus first shows a wide Toronto map, then jumps to your area once your location is ready.
+Later, I may estimate location from network information first, then refine it with GPS.

 7. Future outlook